shapeoko/Docs/content/wiring_3.md

 ![keep threading](wiring/31-so_wiring-030.jpg)
 ![keep threading](wiring/30-so_wiring-029.jpg)

-Both sets of wires for the Y axis should be on the same side of the machine now.
+Both sets of wires for the Y-axis should be on the same side of the machine now.
 That's awesome.
 This part is going to get pretty hairy.
-The wires coming from the Y axis stepper motor that's on the same side as the controller, are **REALLY** long.
+The wires coming from the Y-axis stepper motor that's on the same side as the controller, are **REALLY** long.
 I don't advocate cutting these wires.
 You never know what you might want to do to your machine at some point in the future, and cutting the wires might limit your options.
 Instead, let's manage the wires the best we can, and then wrap them up together and tuck them away.

 First step is to pull your leads so they're not so curly.
 The motors ship in a styrofoam box and their leads are all wound up to conserve shipping space.
 Do yourself a favor and smooth those wires out.
 Otherwise they're going to be curling up and getting all twisted around things.
 Seriously.
 Smooth them out.